Cala Violina

 What can I say?
-When you arrive at Cala Violina you immediately know that it is a special place... and when you leave its soft white sands you know that it will stay with you for a long time.
+When you arrive at Cala Violina beach you immediately know that it is a special place.
+And when you leave its soft white sands you also know that memories of your visit will stay with you for a long time.

 Cala Violina is a stunning white sand cove that, for me, is right out of a 007 James Bond film.
-It is also, officially, the first of the top ten beaches in Italy.
+It is one of Maremma's most beautiful of Tuscany beaches and, indeed, holds first place in the official listings of the very best beaches in Italy.

 Situated within the Golfo di Follonica (Gulf of Follonica), the heart of the Riserva Naturale delle Bandite di Scarlino (Bandite di Scarlino Nature Reserve) and Le Costiere di Scarlino Area Naturale Protetta di Interesse Locale (the Coast of Scarlino Protected Natural Area of Local Interest), it is completely unspoilt.